Gauri Lankesh: Legacy

-Gauri Lankesh is seen as an important figure for people who are protesting against rightward shift in the governance, for instance on her third death anniversary several journalists and activists participated in #IfWeDoNotRise campaign in her memory and in wake of arrests of dissidents across the nation.
+Gauri Lankesh is seen as an important figure for people protesting against rightward shift in the Indian governance.
+On her third death anniversary, several journalists and activists participated in #IfWeDoNotRise campaign in her memory and in wake of arrests of dissidents across the nation.

-In 2021, Burnaby, a Canadian city decided to celebrate Gauri Lankesh Day on September 5 to commemorate her on her death anniversary.
+In 2021, the Canadian city of Burnaby decided to celebrate September 5, her death anniversary, as Gauri Lankesh Day.

 In 2023, "Forbidden Stories pursued Lankesh’s work on fake news and explored new leads in her murder case" as part of the case series Story Killers.

 In 2024, American journalist Rollo Romig published the book I Am on the Hit List: A Journalist's Murder and the Myth-Making in South India, which examines Lankesh's murder, the subsequent investigation linking it to right-wing groups such as the Sanatan Sanstha, and the ideological conflicts in South India at the time.